 However, this argument would be tough to make for IT departments that we have worked with.
 Furthermore, SAP has sold many non-functional or semi-functional applications, and databases to IT departments whose interests the IT departments represent are a very natural and logical question.

 We maintain probably the largest store of information on SAP products for what works, what does not work, and so on.
 We disclose this to clients.

 What might be surprising to readers is that even after we tell clients that they are buying a problematic or failed item, they go ahead and do it anyway.
 It is strange, but they don’t seem to care.
-It is as if they have a certain amount of SAP they need to buy, and they are going to buy it.
+It is as if they have a certain amount of SAP they need to buy, and they will buy it.

-One of the significant observations from these interactions is that IT departments do such a tiny amount of research before they buy.
+One of the significant observations from these interactions is that IT departments do such a tiny amount of research before buying.